-8 Identify Name the energy transformation in each set of pictures below.
+Visualize It!
+8 Identify Name the energy transformation in each set of pictures below. chemical mechanical radiant radiant Active Reading conservation of energy?

-mechanical

-radiant

-Active Reading

-9 Explain How does a bouncing ball obey the law of conservation of energy?
+9 Explain How does a bouncing ball obey the law of

 What are some examples of energy transformations?